chanduaki/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

 $ sudo chown 886:886 ./acme
 ```

+> `886` is the uid and the gid of the user that runs {{% tts %}} in the Docker container.
+If you don't set these permissions, you'll get an error saying something like `open /var/lib/acme/acme_account+key<...>: permission denied`.

-Your directory should look like this:
+The directory hierarchy should now look like this:

 ```bash
 acme/